9 Strategies To Master Your Race Day Mindset + Control Pre-Race Anxiety

 #4: Recite a Mantra

-Research suggests that the brain believes what we say to it, so in response to a positive mantra for pre-race anxiety, your brain produces the same feelings that you would expect to experience if the mantra you are reciting were true.
+Research suggests that the brain believes what we say to it, so in response to positive self-talk and mantra for pre-race anxiety, your brain produces the same feelings that you would expect to experience if the mantra you are reciting were true.

 In other words, you can convince your brain and body to feel calm, capable, and ready to race.